kmanoj24/myapp/README.md

 http://localhost:3000
 Enter a valid location name (e.g., London, Paris) or ZIP code (e.g., 10001) in the search field.

-Click Submit to see the current weather forecast.
+Click Submit to see the weather forecast.

 If the same location was searched in the last 30 minutes: